The 2012 Dzogchen Winter Retreat

-NOTE: Although retreatants will be able to leave the retreat environs at mealtimes to pick up supplies, you may want to make sure you have assembled an adequate supply of personal items before you leave home.
+NOTE: Retreatants will not be able to leave the retreat environs to pick up supplies, so you will want to make sure you have assembled an adequate supply of personal items before you arrive at the DRC.

 - Meditation cushion or equivalent.

 - Dharma tools such as bell and dorje, ritual drum, mala, etc.

 - A cloth or blanket to cover the knees during sessions (helps with circulation, reduces soreness).

 - Notebook(s) and multiple writing utensils.

 - Laptop if you prefer for taking notes.

 - Over-the-counter medicines and supplements (including aspirin, vitamins, etc).

 - An alarm clock.